-Pursuant to a separate sub-advisory agreement among the Fund, the Investment Manager and Aon Investments, Aon Investments receives a fee at an annualized rate up to the larger of \$275,000 or 0.20% of the first \$500 million of the Fund's average daily net assets; plus 0.15% of the next \$500 million of the Fund's average daily net assets; plus 0.10% of the Fund's average daily net assets over \$1 billion provided, however, that the minimum annual fee paid to Aon Investments under the sub-advisory agreement will not be less than \$100,000.
+Pursuant to a separate sub-advisory agreement among the Fund, the Investment Manager and Aon Investments, Aon Investments receives a fee at an annualized rate of 0.20% of the first \$500 million of the Fund's average daily net assets under Aon Investments advisement; plus 0.15% of the next \$500 million of the Fund's average daily net assets under Aon Investments advisement; plus 0.10% of the Fund's average daily net assets under Aon Investments advisement over \$1 billion provided, however, that the minimum annual fee paid to Aon Investments under the sub-advisory agreement will not be less than \$100,000.
 Pursuant to a separate sub-advisory agreement among the Fund, the Investment Manager and F.L.
 Putnam, F.L.
 Putnam receives an annual fee of \$150,000.
 The Sub-Advisers' fees are paid by the Investment Manager out of the Investment Management Fee.